 The Community Foundation launched the Fund for Racial Justice in 2021 with the purpose of advancing racial equity, supporting organizing and advocacy, and allocating flexible resources to organizations and movements, especially those led by people of color in Eastern Connecticut.
 A volunteer grant review committee was composed of representatives who work closely with our diverse communities in Eastern Connecticut and made recommendations for grants from this Fund.

-For 2023, we will not have a separate cycle for racial justice but we will integrate this equity lens in each of our Regional Impact and Environmental cycles.
-Programs that promote racial equity, contribute to movement building, and seek to change inequitable systems through advocacy will be a priority.
+For 2023 and 2024, we did not have a separate cycle for racial justice but integrated this equity lens in each of our Regional Impact and Environmental cycles.
+Programs that promote racial equity, contribute to movement building, and seek to change inequitable systems through advocacy are a priority.

 2022